Combining Abstract Argumentation and Machine Learning for Efficiently Analyzing Low-Level Process Event Streams: Introduction

 \paragraph{Novelty and significance of the proposal} As to the novelty and significance of our current contribution, it is worth remarking that the problem of supporting an interactive exploratory analysis of multiple candidate event interpretations has not been addressed in the fields of process log analysis and process mining.
 The only exception is the AAF-based reasoning approach proposed in~\cite{paper}, where, however, the opportunity of leveraging sub-symbolic machine learning methods was not considered at all.
 Such a kind of hybrid, neuro-symbolic, strategy is instead pursued in our proposal, in order to improve the effectiveness and efficiency of event interpretation analyses.
 In fact, to the best of our knowledge, the current work has been the first attempt to leverage a neuro-symbolic approach in a process mining setting.

-Moreover, several key points put this proposal apart from existing neuro-symbolic solutions (e.g., \cite{DBLP:conf/nesy/AhmedTCBV23}) combining logical constraints and ML models: \begin{enumerate} \item The behavioral constraints considered here are allowed to span over both the input and output variable, rather than over the output only. \item The constraints are enforced at run time, when using the ML model (i.e. the tagger) to suggest likely event interpretations, rather than when training it (as, e,g,, in~\cite{DBLP:conf/nesy/AhmedTCBV23}), to both ensure that the analysis results comply with the constraints and allow the users to use different constraints in different analysis sessions (while reusing the model as is). \item The proposed framework provides the user with a versatile and expressive process-oriented data querying capabilities that allows her/him to efficiently derive added-value information from raw low-level log data (and background process knowledge). \end{enumerate}
+Moreover, several key points put this proposal apart from existing neuro-symbolic solutions (e.g., \cite{DBLP:conf/nesy/AhmedTCBV23}) combining logical constraints and ML models: \begin{enumerate} \item The behavioral constraints considered here are allowed to span over both the input and output variable, rather than over the output only.
+Indeed, in most cases, neuro-symbolic approaches constrain the output of a prediction model by enforcing conditions that the model's structured output must satisfy. \item The constraints are enforced at run time, when using the ML model (i.e. the tagger) to suggest likely event interpretations, rather than when training it (as, e,g,, in~\cite{DBLP:conf/nesy/AhmedTCBV23}), to both ensure that the analysis results comply with the constraints and allow the users to use different constraints in different analysis sessions (while reusing the model as is). \item The proposed framework provides the user with a versatile and expressive process-oriented data querying capabilities that allows her/him to efficiently derive added-value information from raw low-level log data (and background process knowledge). \end{enumerate}

-This original combination of nice features (in terms of explanaibility, flexibility, efficiency) makes the proposed neuro-symbolic framework a cutting-edge tool for conducting human-in-the-loop, data-driven, process monitoring and analysis in complex real-life engineering applications.
+This original combination of features makes the proposed neuro-symbolic framework a cutting-edge tool for conducting human-in-the-loop, data-driven, process monitoring and analysis in complex real-life engineering applications.
 Some more comments on the novelty and significance of this work can be found in Sections~\ref{sec:novelty} and~\ref{sec:conclusion}.